-Currently, TerraPass uses the Verified Carbon Standard and the Climate Action Reserve as our only carbon offset standards.
+Currently, terrapass uses the Gold Standard, Verified Carbon Standard, the Climate Action Reserve, and the American Carbon Registry as our only carbon offset standards.

 Verified Carbon Standard (VCS)

 The VCS is a global benchmark standard for project-based, voluntary, greenhouse gas emission reductions and removals.
 VCS was developed by The Climate Group, the International Emissions Trading Association (IETA), the World Business Council for Sustainable Development (WBCSD), and a range of business, government, and non-government organizations.
 The current version of the standard – VCS Version 3

 Projects qualify for VCS after being validated against the standard’s requirements by an accredited third-party.
 Climate Action Reserve offsets may also be converted to VCS offsets.
 The validation rules under VCS are as robust as those of the Kyoto Protocol’s Clean Development Mechanism (CDM).
 Terrapass quantifies its VCS offsets using either CDM methodologies (such as the CDM Landfill Protocol and the CDM Renewable Energy Protocol) or the Climate Action Reserve protocols noted below.

 When terrapass uses VCS for registering offsets, you can see project listings and our submittals in the VCS Project Database website